A Canadian sole practitioner who frequently co-counsels with GAR 100 firms

 Todd Weiler is an investment treaty arbitration specialist based in London, Ontario.

-Weiler founded a website devoted to NAFTA claims in 1999 and began acting on behalf of other law firms in an independent capacity.
-He is regarded as an authority on investment treaty law and still receives instructions despite the proliferation of firms with dedicated practices in this area.
+Weiler founded a website devoted to NAFTA claims in 1999, and began acting on behalf of other law firms in an independent capacity.
+He is regarded as an authority on investment treaty law and still gets instructions despite the proliferation of firms with dedicated practices in this area.

 In 2006, he founded the annual Juris Conference on investment law and arbitration in Washington, DC.
 He continues to co-chair the event with Crowell & Moring’s Ian Laird.
-With Laird, he also co-founded and ran the popular website investmentclaims.com, which is now managed by Oxford University Press.
-He and Laird remain on the editorial board.
+With Laird, he also co-founded and runs the popular website investmentclaims.com, which they now manage for Oxford University Press.

 He is one of the co-founders of the Society of International Economic Law and was one of the four practitioners chosen by Thomas Wälde’s widow to ensure his legacy projects, OGEMID and TDM, would be maintained and grow.

-Weiler has acted in cases relating to Barbados, Costa Rica, Croatia, the Czech Republic, Egypt, Kenya, Laos, Mexico, Mongolia and Peru, as well as on a claim by indigenous tobacco producers against the United States.
-He has teamed with Debevoise & Plimpton, Vinson & Elkins, Dentons and Fasken Martineau.
+Weiler has acted in cases involving Barbados, Croatia, the Czech Republic, Egypt, Laos, Mexico.
+Mongolia and Peru, as well as on a claim brought by indigenous tobacco producers against the United States.
+He has teamed up with the likes of Debevoise & Plimpton, Vinson & Elkins, Dentons, Pinsent Masons and Fasken Martineau DuMoulin.

 Weiler was also part of the team that won the first damages award against Canada in SD Myers v Canada, in which the tribunal awarded damages not only for harm caused to the investment in Canadian territory, but also for losses the investor suffered in the US.